What Makes an AC Compressor Stop Working?

 How Does an Air Conditioning Compressor Work?

-An air conditioning compressor works in two ways: It squeezes the molecules of the refrigerant together and works as a pump to circulate the refrigerant through the system.
-As the refrigerant enters the evaporator inside your house, it absorbs the heat from inside your home and turns into a gas.
-This gas is squeezed and heated further by the compressor, turning it into a hot liquid that is then cooled by the condenser coil outdoors.
+As the refrigerant enters the evaporator in your house, it absorbs the heat from inside your home and turns into a gas.
+This gas is squeezed and heated further by the compressor, turning it into a hot liquid that’s then cooled by the condenser coil outdoors.

 As the refrigerant goes back to the evaporator to repeat the cycle, pressure is reduced at the expansion valve, allowing the refrigerant to absorb heat easier and turn into a gas.
-Any leaks or damage to the compressor can cripple this process.
+Any leaks or damage to the compressor can hinder this process.

 Why Did My AC Compressor Stop Working?

-For homeowners who feel handy, this is a good time to take a look at your AC compressor or to schedule AC repair services for a more comprehensive assessment.
-You will want to have the unit examined to look for signs of a blown fuse, a tripped circuit breaker, a broken thermostat, or dirty air filters.
+You’ll want to have the unit examined for signs of a blown fuse, tripped circuit breaker, broken thermostat, or dirty air filters.
 Dirty or clogged filters commonly make AC compressors stop working.

 Top Reasons Your AC Compressor Stopped Working